Using ground transportation/renting a car

 Airline transportation should be used for long distance travel, except when suitable arrangements cannot be made, there is substantial cost savings, and/or the traveler wishes to drive.
 If a traveler elects to drive for long-distance college travel, the mileage/car rental reimbursement should not exceed the average cost of an airline ticket to that destination.

 - Travelers are strongly encouraged to use a college fleet car or a rental car for trips that can exceed the day and mileage limits as shown in the accompanying chart, as it is more cost-effective for the college.
-If you use your personal vehicle, mileage for college travel is reimbursed at the prevailing Internal Revenue Service rate (55.5 cents per mile in July, 2011).
+If you use your personal vehicle, mileage for college travel is reimbursed at the prevailing Internal Revenue Service rate.
 This information must be submitted for reimbursement on an approved Travel Expense Report.

 - Renting a vehicle is the most cost-effective option for the college if the number of days traveling and the total mileage is at least:

 - All receipts as well as beginning and ending locations must be documented for all mileage reimbursements and attached to the Expense Report.

 - In addition to mileage, travelers are reimbursed for parking fees, road tolls and any other expenses directly related to the trip.
 Travelers are not reimbursed for car repairs, parking tickets, traffic violations or insurance claims.